Building the Ideal Restaurant Back Office Technology Ecosystem

 An Impulse For Tech Stack Consolidation

 There is a natural impulse to consolidate.
 People love their smartphones because they combine communication and media consumption on one device.
 That impulse that sways us as consumers also impacts business decisions.
-That’s why a growing number technology providers offer a suite of interconnected applications.
+That’s why a growing number of technology providers offer a suite of interconnected applications.
 Many businesses like this because it's convenient.
 While convenience should be factored into your restaurant technology investment strategy, so should the fact that your restaurant's technology needs are constantly changing.

 Is Technology Vendor Consolidation Actually the Answer?

 Not exactly – at least, not always.
 There are arguments against consolidation.
 Ultimately, consolidating multiple systems from one provider often affects features, functionality, and performance.
 Here are some reasons why: